Support at Home Billing and Claiming Workflow

 3. In the Status & Actions column for that claim ID, click the Download Invoice file icon.

-4. Select the appropriate export format for your finance system (Example: Dex CHSP File, Xero Invoices, MYOB, or Epicor).
+4. Select the appropriate export format for your finance system (Example: Dex CHSP File, Xero Invoices, MYOB, Epicor, or TechOne).
+For example, TechOne, this will generate both the government invoices and the co-contribution invoices.

 5. Choose the required file extension (.son or .xml) before downloading.